-With the machine nature of our global food production, robotics and machine technology have supplanted the human hand in food production.
-Our just-in-time economy is an emergent web of bio-demand and machine-supply, where food is depleted from shelves; bar codes to computer data bases are already dispatching the next mouthful to the backs of semi-trucks, to port to our shelves and biologic mouths.
+With the machine nature of our global food production, robotics and machine technology has supplanted the human hand in food production.
+Our just-in-time economy is an emergent web of bio-demand and machine-supply, where food is depleted from shelves; bar codes to computer databases are already dispatching the next mouthful to the backs of semi-trucks, to port to our shelves and biologic mouths.
 This work was commissioned by the STRP Festival in Eindhoven invited by Vivian Van Gall.

 The family farm the foundation of our civilization is transforming into distributed corporate cyborg production machines that begin to display an early form of machine hunger for more production and faster food consumption.
 As web-connected, distributed robotic machines, now replace our formerly direct and caring relationships with the farm animals and plants we love to eat this has far-reaching implications for the nature and health of our food and for the treatment of sentient farm animals.

 The installation will be an immersive robotics installation of 10 new sound and motion robots that also involve a large-scale video component and installation of cow ears.

 Each work consists of a delicate and beautifully sculptured ear of a sow or calf suspended from the columns in your space and supports from the ceiling of the space.
 As the viewer approaches the ears, sensors, and motors and linear actuators allow the work to reach out 1/2 to 1 meter.